 A great book can make an emotion, a problem, or situation that is abstract to your child, concrete, real, and most importantly, solvable.
-I talk more about how to use books to change your child’s behavior in this post, which also has links to positive book series for children at different ages.
-This post contains Amazon affiliate links.
-See my Policies for details.
+I talk more about how to use books to change your child’s behavior in this post, which also has links to positive book series for children of different ages.

-Positive Behavior Book Series for 4 to 7-year-olds
+10 Awesome Book Series For 4 to 7-year-olds

-The “Learning to Get Along” series by Cheri J. Meiners M.Ed., is great because it is based on teaching children evidence-based techniques for managing emotions and situations in a realistic and concrete way.
+Learning to Get Along: The “Learning to Get Along” series by Cheri J. Meiners M.Ed., is great because it is based on teaching children evidence-based techniques for managing emotions and situations in a realistic and concrete way.
 I also like that the focus of these books is on what to do and instead of what not to do.
 There are also great suggestions in the back of the book for related games or exercises that can help reinforce the message.
-For example, in the “Cool Down and Work Through Anger” book, the resources in the back of the book includes a list of cool down strategies, role playing ideas, and even a cool-down card game.
+For example, in the “Cool Down and Work Through Anger” book, the resources in the back of the book includes a list of cooldown strategies, role playing ideas, and even a cool-down card game.
 There are also suggestions for open-ended questions to ask your child.
 There are about 15 books in this series, some of the most popular I list below.
-These books are such a great resource for teaching children positive ways to deal with emotions and social situations (aff links).
+These books are such a great resource for teaching children positive ways to deal with emotions and social situations.

 Words Are Not for Hurting (Ages 4-7) (Best Behavior Series)Hands Are Not for Hitting (Ages 4-7) (Best BehaviorVoices Are Not for Yelling (Ages 4-7) (Best Behavior)Germs Are Not for Sharing (Ages 4-7) (Best Behavior Series)